osiom/civic-tech-airflow/README.md

 In order to spin up the environment we first need to build the Docker image of our Airflow environment.

-In order to do so please execute:

 ```bash
 make build-local
 ```

-After the docker image has been built simply run
+After the docker image has been built remove the `.template` from the `.env.template` file and inject all the required environment variables in there.

+To spinup the instance of Airflow and start to execute the different ETL run:

 ```bash
 make spinup-local